ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 Use the following steps to view the list of hosts authorized to a volume.

-1. Click **Storage > File Storage**, and click on your **LUN Name**.
+1. Click **Storage > File Storage**, and click on your **Volume Name**.
 2. Scroll down to the bottom of the page to the **Authorized Hosts** section.

-Here you will see the list of hosts which are currently authorized to access the LUN and, specifically for iSCSI, the authentication information needed to make a connection –Username, Password, and IQN Host.
-The Target address is at the top of the Storage Detail page.
-For NFS it’s described as a DNS name and for iSCSI the IP address of the Discover Target Portal.
+Here you will see the list of hosts which are currently authorized to access the volume.

 ### How to view the File Storage volumes to which a host is authorized